luni64/TeensyDelay/readme.md

 }
 ```
 ###  Using more than one Delay Channel
 Depending on the chosen timer **TeensyDelay** handles up to eight independent delay channels.
 Per default **TeensyDelay** uses the first channel of the selected timer.
-If you need more than one channel the *addChannel* function and the *trigger* function accept an optional parameter to choose one of the channels.
+If you need more than one channel the *addDelayChannel* function and the *trigger* function accept an optional parameter to choose one of the channels.

 ```c++
 	constexpr int ch_A = 6;